Startup challenge: Non-technical power losses

 Iberdrola, through its International Startups Programme - PERSEO, launched this challenge to find competitive, innovative solutions to reduce non-technical losses from the distribution network.

-Iberdrola has over 1.1 million kilometres of electricity transmission and distribution lines throughout the United States, Brazil, the UK and Spain.
+Iberdrola has more than 1.1 million kilometres of electricity transmission and distribution lines throughout the United States, Brazil, the UK and Spain.
 This network comprises over 4,400 high-to-medium-voltage substations and more than 1.5 million medium-to-low-voltage distribution transformers built and operated to provide a high-quality and reliable service to a total of 31 million electricity supply points.

 The electricity system, of which Iberdrola's networks are a part, is subject to energy losses that must be correctly identified, categorised and accounted for to avoid additional costs for end customers and society at large.
 These losses are generally divided into two types: technical losses, caused in the network installations by the operation of the system itself, and non-technical losses, mainly due to fraud, such as illegal connections and meter tampering.